bluo47/pkmnApp/docs/app-navigation.md

 1. At the top of the document, write the line `@inject NavigationManager NavManager`.
 You can name the `NavigationManager` however you like.
 This adds a NavigationManager object into your component for convenient use.
 2. Use `QueryHelpers` from `Microsoft.AspNetCore.WebUtilities` to help parse the full URI and access the query string.
 3. `NavigationManager` also provides a method to send the user to another component with `NavigationManager.NavigateTo()`.
+4. To utilize `NavigationManager`, simply pass the name of our NavigationManager instance (`NavManager` in our case) and call a related function (i.e. `BaseUri`) using dot notation.

+> The `Match` attribute in the **NavLink** component is used to manage when the link is highlighted.
+There are two options:
+- `NavLinkMatch.All` highlights the link as active only when the href matches the **entire current URL**.
+- `NavLinkMatch.Prefix` highlights the link as active when the href matches the **first part of the current URL**.

+In an example where we have the link `<NavLink href="pizzas" Match="NavLinkMatch.Prefix">`, the link would be highlighted as active for the `/pizzas` URL and any subdirectories under `/pizzas`, like `/pizzas/formaggio` for example.

+---

+### Changing navigation in Blazor app using the @page directive [#](https://learn.microsoft.com/en-us/training/modules/use-pages-routing-layouts-control-blazor-navigation/3-exercise-change-navigation-blazor-using-page-directive)

+`<a>` elements are used in HTML to represent and add hyperlinks to your webpages.
+Blazor offers the `NavLink` element that adds more capability to the navigation aspect of our web app.
+Using the `@page` directive, we can instruct Blazor to intercept the request and specify which razor files to route to.

+---

+### Explore how route parameters affect your Blazor app's routing [#](https://learn.microsoft.com/en-us/training/modules/use-pages-routing-layouts-control-blazor-navigation/4-explore-route-parameters-effect-apps-routing)

+In addition to determining what pages to route requests to, the `@page` directive is also helpful in specifying parts of the URI that can be passed to the component as route parameters.
+Null coalescing (??, ??=) operator is designed to assign the right hand value to the left hand if the left hand is null.
+It is helpful for defining variables that have not yet been initialized or defined as null.
+For more information, check this article [here](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-coalescing-operator).
+- component parameters are values sent fom a parent component to a child component.
+In the parent, you specify the component parameter value as an attribute of the child component's tag.
+-